epikuruz/application-cloud-workshop/slides/sample-node-application-1.md

-## We are ready to deploy first application!
+## We are ready to deploy our first application!

 ---